 You may not obstruct a waterway or use any chemical, explosive, electricity, poison, crossbow, firearm, pellet gun or archery equipment to take fish or crayfish.
-The only exceptions are found in the Taking Nongame Fish section of this guide (pages 12-13) and the Rules for Specific Waters, Lake Powell section, on page 25.
+The only exceptions are found in the Taking Nongame Fish section of this guide (page 14) and Rules for specific waters, Lake Powell on page 26.